 And while that was a bit random, I do enjoy thinking of the paradox of these things.

-8. Remind them that keeping the needs of others in front of them has great personal reward.
-Self focus has a low return.
+Self-focus has a low return.
+Teach them to develop habits of humility.
 True contentment comes from putting others first, just as God knew when He commanded that we do it, having our best interest in mind.
 (Isn’t it cool that the command wasn’t just for others?
 It is for us as much.)

-9. Like your kids.
 That’s not the same as doting on them or giving them everything.
-In fact, liking them specifically means that sometimes you’ll say, with a smile, “Gosh I hate that you’re mad at me about that, but look at me—I love you so much.”
+In fact, liking them specifically means that sometimes you’ll say, with a smile, “Gosh, I hate that you’re mad at me about that, but look at me—I love you so much.”
 It’s a simple, profoundly effective means of raising happy kids.
 Cultivate a relationship with them.
 Eat around the table together.
 Ask questions.
 Hug them.
 Smile at them.
 Children who are liked have a much higher chance of being happy.

 I don’t think it’s rocket science, and I think parents are inherently equipped to raise healthy, happy children when they don’t read too much or give in too much to peer pressure.
 Here’s to parenting: it isn’t that hard.